menu

 Demographics

-The percentage of adults in Fairmount - Sidell with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.91% of adults in Fairmount - Sidell have a bachelor's degree or advanced degree.
+The citizens of Fairmount - Sidell are slightly less educated than the national average of 21.84% for the average city or town: 15.91% of adults in Fairmount - Sidell have a bachelor's degree or advanced degree

 The per capita income in Fairmount - Sidell in 2022 was $31,442, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $125,768 for a family of four.
 However, Fairmount - Sidell contains both very wealthy and poor people as well.